-- (1) International Law: - (2) a Comparative or Foreign Law course, from the list of approved courses designated in the table below in subsection C.7. as meeting this requirement; and - (3) a Study Abroad course, from the list of courses designated in the table below in subsection C.7. as meeting this requirement.
+- (1) International Law; - (2) a Comparative or Foreign Law course, from the list of approved courses designated in the table below in subsection C.7. as meeting this requirement; and - (3) a Study Abroad course, from the list of courses designated in the table below in subsection C.7. as meeting this requirement.

-The remainder of the 18 credits may be taken from a list of international and comparative law courses approved for this purpose by the Associate Dean for Academic Affairs; a list of courses that satisfy this requirement is published each year in the registration materials.
+The remainder of the 18 credits may be taken from a list of international and comparative law courses approved for this purpose by the Associate Dean for Academic Affairs.

 - b.
 Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the certificate. - 3.
 PASS/FAIL CREDITS: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Certificate's credit requirement. - 4.
 No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Certificate's credit requirement. - 5.
-Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Associate Dean for Academic Affairs for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
+Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty or her designee for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
 Number of credits for courses taken at foreign institutions: Many foreign law schools determine the number of credits differently than U.S. law schools.
-The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits. - 7.
-List of courses meeting the certificate requirements:
+The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits.

+7. List of courses meeting the certificate requirements:

+REQUIRED COURSE INT7425 (must earn B or above in this course) International Law (3)

+INTERNATIONAL ELECTIVES

+INT7424 International Human Rights (3)

+INT7415 Immigration Law (3)

+INT7421 International Environmental Law and Policy (3)

+INT7428 Trade Law and Policy (3)

+ENV5423 Ocean and Coastal Law (3)

+ENV5230 Global Energy Law and Policy (2)

+INT7446 International Trade and the Environment (2)

+ENV5564 Peace, War, and the Environment (2)

+ENV5385 Global Food Security (2)

+Take at least one course from each of the following two categories: COMPARATIVE OR FOREIGN LAW COURSE (must earn B or above) Courses that satisfy the requirement

+INT7440 Law of the European Union (2)

+INT7440 Comparative U.S. China Environmental Law (2)

+ENV5223 Environmental Governance in the Developing World (2)

+STUDY ABROAD ELECTIVE (minimum 1 course)

+INT7414 European Union Law - Trento (1)

+INT7441 China Field Study (1)

-REQUIRED COURSE INT7425 International Law (must earn B or above in this course) Take at least one course from each of the following two categories Courses that satisfy the requirement COMPARATIVE OR FOREIGN LAW COURSE (must earn B or above) INT7407 Comparative Law INT7426 Comparative Constitutional Law INT7412 European Union Law INT7437 Introduction to Chinese Law INT7440 Comparative U.SChina Environmental Law INT7448 Comparative U.SFrance Land Use Study STUDY ABROAD COURSE INT7426 Comparative Constitutional Law INT7414 European Union Law - Trento International SiP 33 (max.
-10 credits towards Certificate) Semester Study at McGill University 34 Semester Study at University of Trento Semester Study at Renmin University Semester Study at the University of Cergy-Pontoise ABA-approved Summer Course 35 An independent research project (IRP) conducted abroad, if based upon international work experience during law school, including summers, as long as prior approval of the project for this purpose is obtained from the Associate Dean for Academic Affairs.
-Other such courses approved by the Associate Dean for Academic Affairs.
-ADDITIONAL COURSES to meet the 18 credit requirement Courses meeting this requirement are produced each year and are found in the web-based registration materials.
+Semester Study at McGill University 32

+Semester Study at University of Trento

+Semester Study at the University of Cergy-Pontoise

+Semester Study at Paris 1

+ABA-approved Summer Course 33 An independent research project (IRP) conducted abroad, if based upon international work experience during law school, including summers, as long as prior approval of the project for this purpose is obtained from the Associate Dean for Academic Affairs.

+Other such courses approved by the Associate Dean for Academic Adffairs